 ARTICLE 3.
 Batting the ball is intentionally striking it or intentionally changing its direction with the hand(s) or arm(s).
 When in question, the ball is accidentally touched rather than batted.
 Batting the ball does not change its status.

 Touching

-ARTICLE 4.
-Touching of a ball not in player possession denotes any contact with the ball (Exceptions: Rules 6-1-4-a and b and 6-3-4-a and b).
+ARTICLE 4. a.
+Touching of a ball not in player possession denotes any contact with the ball.
 It may be intentional or unintentional, and it always precedes possession and control.
-Intentional touching is deliberate or intended touching.
-When in question, a ball has not been touched on a kick or forward pass.